JamesBremner/so77307162/README.md

 - Loop S over vertices
 - Run a breadth first search starting from S
    - do not visit marked vertices
+   - do not visit vertices whose value would take the sum further away from zero
    - keep sum of vertex values
    - if abs(sum) < 0.5
       - add list of vertices visited in current search to list of groups